-I GBP Acc Hdg GBP (hedged) LU2601234326 Accumulation Authorised institutional investors GBP 10,000,000 (initial subscription only) I CHF Acc Hdg CHF (hedged) LU2601234755 Accumulation Authorised institutional investors CHF 10,000,000 (initial subscription only) Z EUR Acc (as from 9.12.2024) EUR LU2931971217 Accumulation Investment funds managed by Carmignac None
+I GBP Acc Hdg GBP (hedged) LU2601234326 Accumulation Authorised institutional investors GBP 10,000,000 (initial subscription only) F CHF Acc Hdg CHF (hedged) LU2601234672 Accumulation Authorised investors None I CHF Acc Hdg CHF (hedged) LU2601234755 Accumulation Authorised institutional investors CHF 10,000,000 (initial subscription only)

-This share has not been launched at the date of publication of the prospectus.
-The shares are launched at the management company's discretion.

-Accessible to (i) Institutional investors investing on a proprietary basis, (ii) Funds of funds, (iii) Product structures that purchase the Shares directly, or on behalf of an end investor, and apply a fee to such investor at the product level, (iv) Financial intermediaries which, according to regulatory requirements or individual fee arrangements with their clients, are not allowed to accept and keep any inducements and (v) Carmignac Group.
-With respect to institutional investors incorporated in the European Union, institutional investor means Eligible Counterparty/Professional Investor per se as defined by MIFID 2.

-Accessible to Institutional investors authorised by the management company on a discretionary basis.
+- \ This share has not been launched at the date of publication of the prospectus.
+The shares are launched at the management company's discretion. - \\ Accessible to (i) Institutional investors investing on a proprietary basis, (ii) Funds of funds, (iii) Product structures that purchase the Shares directly, or on behalf of an end investor, and apply a fee to such investor at the product level, (iv) Financial intermediaries which, according to regulatory requirements or individual fee arrangements with their clients, are not allowed to accept and keep any inducements and (v) Carmignac Group.
+With respect to institutional investors incorporated in the European Union, institutional investor means Eligible Counterparty/Professional Investor per se as defined by MIFID 2. - \\\ Accessible to Institutional investors authorised by the management company on a discretionary basis.
 Institutional investors are defined within the meaning of article 174 paragraph 2 (c) of the Law of 17 December 2010, as may be amended or superseded.
-Credit institutions and other professionals of the financial sector (not excluding their investments on behalf of third parties in a discretionary management relationship with them), pension funds, investment funds, government institutions, insurance and reinsurance companies and holding companies are commonly considered particularly as Institutional investors within the meaning of this article.
+Credit institutions and other professionals of the financial sector (not excluding their investments on behalf of third parties in a discretionary management relationship with them), pension funds, investment funds, government institutions, insurance and reinsurance companies and holding companies are commonly considered particularly as Institutional investors within the meaning of this article. - \\\\ The minimum subscription does not apply to Carmignac Group.
+The minimum amount applies to each final investor.